notslang/couchdb-client/README.md

 - Everything is handled through streams and promises.
 - Authentication and retries are handled transparently by the client.
-- Property naming matches JavaScript's style and is consistent. `_id` is the document id everywhere, including status messages and snake_case names are corrected to camelCase.
+- Property naming matches JavaScript's style and is consistent. `_id` is the document id everywhere (including status messages) and snake_case names are corrected to camelCase.
 - Optimize to make the fewest requests possible... tracking cookie timeouts to avoid retries, allowing you to specify if a conflict is likely to happen, and get the doc to apply your changes before attempting an update, using the `_bulk_docs` endpoint for post streams, and combining duplicate requests in get/head streams.

 ## install